aurelia2024/aurelia2024.github.io/README.md

 ## Checklist:
 - [x] Github account
-- [x] New Repository with accountname.github.io
+- [x] New Repository x2 with accountname.github.io//Helloworld
 - [x] Inserted an image
 - [x] Made a checklist
+- [ ] Link to Helloworld webpage